Shaw celebrates Veterans Park dedication

+Military personnel assigned to Shaw Air Force Base, alongside members from the local community, gathered to celebrate the dedication of the Sumter Veterans Park, Oct.
+23.

-A Sumter community veteran observes the dedication of the Sumter Veterans Park in Sumter, South Carolina, Oct.
-22, 2020.
-The park is a space for the community to honor and remember all branches of the U.S. military and to highlight Sumter’s motto “Uncommon Patriotism”.
-(U.S. Air Force photo by Airman 1st Class Jacob Gutierrez)
+The park is a space for the community to honor and remember all branches of the U.S. military and showcase Sumter’s dedication to the military community.

+“The design we have here allows for a mix of gathering space and areas for quiet reflection.” said Joseph T. McElveen Jr., Sumter City mayor.
+“It’s very appropriate.
+We have so many veterans here in the community.”

+The Sumter Veterans Park began in 2016 as a project coinciding with the 75th anniversary of Shaw AFB.
+The park will incorporate future veterans’ monuments including a full-size replica of the P-51 Mustang in honor of four Sumter natives who were also Tuskegee Airmen.

 |Date Taken: